-If you previously attended lowa Western Community College and you have been absent for at least one semester (excluding the summer session), you may be required to apply for readmission.
-Students who wish to be readmitted will be expected to meet all applicable requirements, including submitting transcripts for other colleges attended since the last attendance at lowa Western Community College.
+A student who previously attended Iowa Western Community College and has been absent for at least one semester, excluding the summer term, may be required to apply for readmission.
+Students who wish to be readmitted will be expected to complete all applicable requirements, including submitting transcripts for other colleges attended since the last attendance at Iowa Western Community College.
 Readmission to Career and Technical programs will be subject to the availability of space and an evaluation of previous progress.

-Location of the Office of Admission
+Location of the Office of Admissions

-Although the Office of Admission is located at the Council Bluffs campus, you may obtain information about the College and submit applications at the main campus or at any of the four centers.
+Although the Office of Admissions is located at the Council Bluffs campus, you may obtain information about the College and submit applications at the main campus or at any of the four centers.

-Office of Admission lowa Western Community College Box 4-C, 2700 College Road Council Bluffs, IA 51502 (712) 325-3277 or (800) 432-5852 (toll-free nationwide)
+Office of Admissions Iowa Western Community College Box 4-C, 2700 College Road Council Bluffs, IA 51502 (712) 325-3277 or (800) 432-5852 (toll-free nationwide)